php-dev-br/laravel-doc-pt-br/session.md

         public function gc($lifetime) {}
     }

 > {tip} Laravel does not ship with a directory to contain your extensions.
 You are free to place them anywhere you like.
-In this example, we have created an `Extensions` directory to house the `MongoSessionHandler`.
+In this example, we have created an `Extensions` directory to house the `MongoHandler`.

 Since the purpose of these methods is not readily understandable, let's quickly cover what each of the methods do:

 <div class="content-list" markdown="1">
 - The `open` method would typically be used in file based session store systems.
 Since Laravel ships with a `file` session driver, you will almost never need to put anything in this method.
 You can leave it as an empty stub.
-It is a fact of poor interface design (which we'll discuss later) that PHP requires us to implement this method.
+It is simply a fact of poor interface design (which we'll discuss later) that PHP requires us to implement this method.
 - The `close` method, like the `open` method, can also usually be disregarded.
 For most drivers, it is not needed.
 - The `read` method should return the string version of the session data associated with the given `$sessionId`.
 There is no need to do any serialization or other encoding when retrieving or storing session data in your driver, as Laravel will perform the serialization for you.
 - The `write` method should write the given `$data` string associated with the `$sessionId` to some persistent storage system, such as MongoDB, Dynamo, etc.  Again, you should not perform any serialization - Laravel will have already handled that for you.